RELIANCE OF GREAT GONERBY

 Turning to the more recent story of the town services in and around Grantham, the Reliance business was acquired from Joe Simmons by Mass Transit of South Anston near Sheffield in mid-2003 (the name comes from the founder Michael Alan Strafford).
 They opened a new depot in Tollemache Road on the southern outskirts of the town in March 2004 and extended their operations beyond the original Reliance routes by taking over some of the Road Car services from 31st May of that year, when the Road Car depot in Hunting Tower Road, Grantham closed.
 This followed a dispute with local staff over trade union recognition.

 Mass then took over all Road Car's town services as well as the country routes to Colsterworth, South Witham and Sleaford.
 (Interurban services into Grantham continued to run from the Road Car depots in Lincoln and Newark respectively).
-Day-to-day running of services in Grantham would be by Mass Transit-owned Reliance Travel, with the buses running under the Mass Reliance name, while coach services will run under the name of Reliance Travel.
+With a fleet size of twenty three vehicles day-to-day running of services in Grantham would be by Mass Transit-owned Reliance Travel, with the buses running under the Mass Reliance name while coach services ran under the name of Reliance Travel.
 Depot manager at this time was Andrew Simmons (grandson of Wilfred, son of Joseph).
 Predominant vehicle livery was dark blue with yellow trim and some buses were lettered as 'Grantham's Own'.
 Operations by Mass Transit proved to be unreliable and were the cause of much public complaint; there were cutbacks in November 2004 with some services withdrawn and others halved in frequency.
 Mass finally withdrew from Grantham after only nine months in February 2005 because of a deteriorating financial situation, losses were stated to be over £300,000.
 The Reliance subsidiary had gone into in liquidation in November.
 With hindsight Mass may have over-reached themselves and by their founder's own admission they should probably not have come to Grantham in the first place.
 They continued, however, as substantial school bus providers in Yorkshire, trading as BrightBus, until the retirement through ill health of the proprietor in 2017.